Food Additives and ADHD

 Parents do not have to feel that they must medicate their children when it comes to ADHD.
 Often times, dietary changes may be all that is needed to reduce or eliminate symptoms of ADHD.

-There are also some herbal formulas available on the market that many families have found to help with hyperactivity and focus problems.
-Focus Formula is an herbal product designed specifically to address these types of issues in both children and adults.
+There are also some vitamin/mineral/herbal formulas available on the market that many families have found to help with hyperactivity and focus problems. focus formula is a supplement designed specifically to address these types of issues in both children and adults.